Temitope3665/Music-Ticket-dApp/README.md

 2. Book tickets for a particular music shows.
 3. Create their own music tickets.
 4. Edit their tickets.
+5. Upon successful bookings, user can download the ticket.
-5. And Delete the tickets created.
+6. And Delete the tickets created.

 ## Live Demo: